In recent years it has achieved major artistic development and attracted an ever greater following, both inside and outside Norway.

 Since 1990, the orchestra has been performing with a dual artistic leadership: The Venezuelan conductor CHRISTIAN VASQUEZ is the orchestra’s Chief Conductor.

 The orchestra has had a particular focus on authentic performance practice of the Baroque and Classical repertoire, with Frans Brüggen, followed by Philippe Herreweghe and Fabio Biondi as artistic leaders.
 This collaboration has brought critical acclaim and international success for the orchestra and some highly acclaimed CD- recordings: Diapason d’Or 2012 (Biondi/Hallenberg), and Diapason découverte and L’Orphées d’Or – Prix Special 2014 (Biondi/Scarlatti’s Carlo Re d’Alemagne).
 This latter was the BBC Magazine’s “Opera Choice” in April 2014.
-A triple-CD with Antonio Caldara’s oratorio ‘Morte e sepoltura di Christo’, also lead by Fabio Biondi, was released during the orchestra’s tour to Spain spring 2015.
+A triple-CD with Antonio Caldara’s oratorio ‘Morte e sepoltura di Christo’, also lead by Fabio Biondi, was released during the orchestra’s tour to Spain in the spring 2015.

 In April 2017 the Stavanger Symphony Orchestra will tour Moscow, St. Petersburg, Lahti and Amsterdam with Chief Conductor Christian Vasquez.